sagi-z/BackgroundSubtractorCNT/start.md

 ## Linux build and install

+**Note that the latest version of this library is integrated into OpenCV, so no need to build/install it yourself.**

 [Follow a video session for building C++ and python on Pi](https://www.youtube.com/watch?v=-FaVL1Otwds "BackgroundSubtractorCNT with python on Pi")

 ### Build dependencies